dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 Building LLVM on MAC OS X
 -------------------------
-I am using Max OSX Yosemite.
-Pre-requisites are XCode 6.1 and CMake.
+I am using Max OSX El Capitan.
+Pre-requisites are XCode 7.x and CMake.
 Ensure cmake is on the path.
 Assuming that LLVM source has been extracted to ``$HOME/llvm-3.7.0.src`` I follow these steps::